 - Experience the famous “Kinsen golden hot spring” in Arima Onsen

-And one of the highlights of Himeji has to be Himeji Castle.
-It is one of the top three most beautiful original castles in Japan.
-As a UNESCO World Heritage Site, it is Himeji’s biggest attraction!
+One of the highlights of Himeji has to be Himeji Castle, one of the top three most beautiful original castles (meaning it survived wars and natural disasters and remained in its original state) in Japan.
+It is also a UNESCO World Heritage Site.

 Besides, see the “white heron castle,” there are also beautiful Japanese gardens, art museums and temples hidden away in the mountains.